Nunes says he was on WH grounds day before revealing Trump surveillance info

 "I was in a cab with staff and we dropped them off before I went to my meeting," he said.
 "Anything other than that is just false."

 Nunes also told CNN he had been working on nailing down the surveillance information before Trump's unsubstantiated claim earlier this month that he was wiretapped by President Barack Obama.
+Last week, Nunes told CNN he was unaware of any evidence to back up Trump's claim.

+Nunes' disclosure that Trump's own communications may have been picked up in "incidental" collections by domestic spies -- and decision to speak to the press and White House before informing the Democrats on the Intelligence Committee -- infuriated Democrats and led him to apologize to his colleagues on the panel.

+Other Democrats have said Nunes' actions mean he can't conduct an impartial investigation into potential Trump-Russia ties.